bllanos/lean-rust-ffi/README.md

 ```

 > [!NOTE]
 > The scripts used to build and run the program were developed on Linux.
 The scripts may not work in other environments.
-In contrast, there are no shell scripts for running the Lean and Rust sample programs.
-It may be possible to run these sample programs in other environments that Lean and Rust support.

 The script output should look similar to the following: